 If I or my child previously tested positive for COVID-19, do I still need to get the vaccine?

 People who had COVID-19 are still recommended to get the vaccine after they have recovered.
 Learn more here.

 I am fully vaccinated.
 Do I still need to wear a mask and physically distance from other fully-vaccinated individuals?

 According to the CDC’s most recent guidance, fully vaccinated individuals can spend time indoors with small groups of other people who have been fully vaccinated without wearing a mask or physically distancing.
 Fully vaccinated people can also spend time indoors with unvaccinated members of a single household without wearing a mask, provided the unvaccinated individuals are at low risk of COVID-19.

 Even for fully vaccinated individuals, however, gathering in large groups is still not recommended.
-Because we don’t yet know if COVID-19 vaccines fully protect against asymptomatic transmission of the virus, fully vaccinated people should continue to wear a mask and practice physical distancing in public and when spending time with members of multiple households.
+Because we don’t yet know if COVID-19 vaccines fully protect against asymptomatic transmission of the virus, fully vaccinated people should continue to wear a mask and practice physical distancing in public and when spending time with members of multiple households indoors.
+However, fully vaccinated individuals no longer need to wear a mask outdoors except in certain crowded settings and venues.
 Please refer to the CDC for the latest guidance.

 Do fully vaccinated individuals need to quarantine if they are exposed to COVID-19?

 People who have completed a vaccine series AND are between two weeks and three months from the last dose, do not need to quarantine.
 Everyone, however, should continue with good public health practices like masking, hand hygiene and physical distancing as scientists are not yet certain if vaccines prevent asymptomatic transmission from a vaccinated person.